mastoj/FSharpIntro/slides/index.md

 <div class="content">

 * 5 different modules
-* Each module focus on different topics (but might borrow from each other)
+* Each module focuses on different topics (but might borrow from each other)
 * Theory between each set of exercises
 * Exercises that covers most of the theory